ibm-cloud-docs/account/iam-apikey_iamtoken.md

 {{site.data.keyword.attribute-definition-list}}

-# Generating an {{site.data.keyword.Bluemix_notm}} IAM token by using an API key
+# Generating an {{site.data.keyword.cloud_notm}} IAM token by using an API key
 {: #iamtoken_from_apikey}

-Generate an {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) token by using either your IAM API key or a service ID's API key. {{site.data.keyword.Bluemix_notm}} APIs can be accessed only by users who are authorized by an assigned IAM role.
+Generate an {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) token by using either your IAM API key or a service ID's API key. {{site.data.keyword.cloud_notm}} APIs can be accessed only by users who are authorized by an assigned IAM role.
 Each user who is calling the API must pass credentials for the API to authenticate.
 {: shortdesc}

 ## Generating an IAM token
 {: #iamtoken}
 {: help}
 {: support}

-You can generate an IAM token by using either your [{{site.data.keyword.Bluemix_notm}} API key](/docs/account?topic=account-userapikey#userapikey) or a [service ID's API key](/docs/account?topic=account-serviceidapikeys).
+You can generate an IAM token by using either your [{{site.data.keyword.cloud_notm}} API key](/docs/account?topic=account-userapikey#userapikey) or a [service ID's API key](/docs/account?topic=account-serviceidapikeys).
 The API key is a permanent credential that can be reused if you don't lose the API key value or delete the API key in the account.
-This process is also used if you are developing an application that needs to work with other {{site.data.keyword.Bluemix_notm}} services.
-You must use a service ID API key to get an access token to be passed to each of the {{site.data.keyword.Bluemix_notm}} services.
+This process is also used if you are developing an application that needs to work with other {{site.data.keyword.cloud_notm}} services.
+You must use a service ID API key to get an access token to be passed to each of the {{site.data.keyword.cloud_notm}} services.

 An access token is a temporary credential that expires after 1 hour at the latest.
-After the acquired token expires, you must generate a new token to continue calling {{site.data.keyword.Bluemix_notm}} or service APIs, and you can perform only actions that are allowed by your level of assigned access within all accounts.
+After the acquired token expires, you must generate a new token to continue calling {{site.data.keyword.cloud_notm}} or service APIs, and you can perform only actions that are allowed by your level of assigned access within all accounts.
 Use the response property `expires_in` in the API response to identify the length of time that your specific access token is valid.
 {: note}

 ## Generate an IAM token by using an API key